The Ghosts of IRC | How Early Cybersecurity and PsyOps Pioneers Crossed Paths Without Knowing It

 Did We Cross Paths?

 Many of us were active in these spaces under different names, learning from each other without realizing who we were interacting with.
 If you were part of these communities, let’s reconnect.
-Whether it was on Efnet, Dalnet, Undernet, or another network, chances are, we were there together in those early cybersecurity and PsyOps communities
+Whether it was on Efnet, Dalnet, Undernet, or another network, chances are, we were there together in those early cybersecurity and PsyOps communities.

 We were Real Intelligence (RI).
 Today, we created and interact with Artificial Intelligence (AI).
 Learn more about my work in this area of cyberspace on my page, The Storm Project | AI, Cybersecurity, Quantum, and the Future of Intelligence.